Cambridge Speechwriters’ & Business Communicators’ Conference 2022

 Felicity is Executive Speechwriter to John Williams, President and CEO of the Federal Reserve Bank of New York.
 Previously she wrote for John Williams in his capacity as President of the Federal Reserve Bank of San Francisco.
 Before joining the Federal Reserve System she ran her own business, Thoughtful Speech, writing speeches and developing thought leadership programs for CEOs in tech, finance and academia.
 Felicity developed her speechwriting chops at the British insurance market, Lloyd’s of London, where she wrote for their CEO, Inga Beale.

 Prior to speechwriting Felicity worked in British politics for a think tank, the Home Office and a member of parliament.
 She holds a BA from the University of Leeds and an MSc from the London School of Economics and Political Science.
+Fun fact: Felicity wrote a book presented as a gift to Queen Elizabeth II.

 As well as serving as speechwriter for seven different ministers in the UK Government, Danny has also developed speeches and books for award winning actors, sporting icons and CEOs of the world’s biggest companies.